Ehanlion/mist_obsidian/Session Notes/Mist Sessions/Mist Sessions.md

 - [ ] Come up with new name for island, use the note as a general index for the island.
 - [ ] re-build each region note as an index, as if it were the start of the chapter
 - [ ] LONG TERM - assimilate methods from this link [reddit mega post on obsidian for D&D](https://www.reddit.com/r/worldbuilding/comments/v9uorp/obsidianmd_the_perfect_free_campaign_manager/)
+- [ ] Checkout Murph's from D20's podcast not another dungeons and dragons podcast to see how he does fights and alternative interactive things.
 # 5. Awards/Items per Character
 1. [[Deion Deus]] - [[Boon of the Commonfolk]]
 2. [[Kelswin Lovejoy]] - Wild Magic Pearls